 Electoral Registers & Land Tax Records

 Cheshire Archives and Local Studies collects, preserves and promotes interest in and the use of archives, records and printed material relating to the historic county of Cheshire.
-The service has in its care many thousands of records, some dating from as far back as the 12th century.
+The service looks after many thousands of records, some dating as far back as the 12th century.

-As well as the records which have been digitised and published on findmypast, Cheshire Archives and Local Studies has extensive holdings of family and estate collections, hospital, asylum and school collections, local authority and court records, business collections including railways, chemical and motor vehicle manufacturers, diocesan, Chester Cathedral and parish collections.
+As well as the digitised records available on findmypast, Cheshire Archives and Local Studies has extensive holdings of family and estate collections, hospital, asylum and school collections, local authority and court records, business collections including railways, chemical and motor vehicle manufacturers, diocesan, Chester Cathedral and parish collections.

-Cheshire Archives and Local Studies also holds collections of local newspapers from the 18th century onwards, photographs, and the major collection of books, pamphlets, printed maps, trade directories and other local studies material.
+Cheshire Archives and Local Studies also holds collections of local newspapers from the 18th century onwards, photographs, and the major collection of local studies material including books, pamphlets, printed maps, trade directories.

 Images reproduced by courtesy of the Cheshire Archives and Local Studies Service, Chester, England.